Speculation that the Australian central bank could slash already record-low interest rates has hit the local dollar (STR)

 “The US-China trade issue remains a core driver of market sentiment, with hopes of a breakthrough this month driving the bullish sentiment throughout US stocks in particular.

-“However, with this current lull in US-China trade talks, we are starting to see some doubt creep in,” he noted.
+“However, with this current lull in US-China trade talks, we are starting to see some doubt creep in.”

-Earlier in Asia, a Shanghai rally led gains among many markets as Chinese investors appeared increasingly optimistic over trade talks with the US.
+A Shanghai rally led gains across most Asian markets as Chinese investors nevertheless grew increasingly optimistic over trade talks with the US.

 With expectations that Washington and Beijing will eventually strike a tariffs deal already baked into equity prices, analysts say officials will need to provide some clarity on progress to give markets another step up.

-Many in the markets are hoping for a signing ceremony between US President Donald Trump and his Chinese counterpart Xi Jinping later this month.
+The talk is that high-level negotiations are ongoing in order to pave the way for a signing ceremony between Donald Trump and Xi Jinping later this month.

 “A mid-March meeting… remains the expected next step, but if trade representatives are unable to agree on the final terms of implementation and enforcement measures, we could see the trade truce rally fade,” said Oanda analyst Edward Moya.